Mugla Turkey Travel Guide

 Blue eye (Nazar Boncuğu), handmade leather sandals, bags, textiles (peshtemal, rugs), natural sea sponges, ceramics.

-Turkish evil eye, handmade leather sandals, traditional Turkish towels, ceramics, the product of pressed olives and local honey.
+Turkish evil eye, handmade leather sandals, classic Turkish towels, ceramics, the product of pressed olives and regional honey.

 Turkish coffee sets, Lokum (Turkish Delight), and fig jam are popular choices.

-Visit the Bodrum Bazaar for a lively local experience.
+Visit the Bodrum Bazaar for a bustling local experience.
 Remember to bargain politely for non-food items to get a better price.